 Leadership Principles & Culture

-Good leadership - designed and defined together - is the bedrock of a successful organization.
+Good leadership - designed and defined together - is the bedrock of a successful organisation.
 It needs a road map which provides orientation and support in difficult situations as well as for young or new leaders.
 Leadership principles are only ever as good as the way they are lived.
 They remain powerless in the absence of understanding, and it takes a lot of energy to implement them if they contradict the culture in which they are practiced.

-More and more, leadership is shared among several people - whether in lateral leadership situations, in agile organizations, or within changing project teams.
+More and more, leadership is shared among several people - whether in lateral leadership situations, in agile organisations, or within changing project teams.
 On the one hand, this calls for everyone to be flexible enough to take on different roles, regardless of their function, and on the other hand, it requires a shared understanding as to what leadership is all about.

 It has always been the case that good leadership should attract rather than create pressure: Until recently, companies did get away with the latter fairly well.
 However, as the current labor market situation shows, attracting and retaining the best people in the long term requires fascination, cooperation, development opportunities, room for self-fulfillment, and a healthy work-life balance.
 This, in tandem with the pressure to deliver results and the huge challenges in the overall corporate environment, pushes leaders to their limits.
 There is a need for a framework - based on coherent leadership principles and a leadership culture that is lived collectively - one that offers orientation and provides support in prolonged crises in order to be able to act constructively and in a context-appropriate manner.
-Clear leadership principles that are understood, internalized, and authentically embraced by all managers are the basis on which new ways of working together across all hierarchies can thrive and grow.
+Clear leadership principles that are understood, internalised, and authentically embraced by all managers are the basis on which new ways of working together across all hierarchies can thrive and grow.

 Levels of Development